-IDENTITY IS FOUNDATIONAL FOR POLITICAL, ECONOMIC, AND SOCIAL OPPORTUNITY, YET OVER 1 BILLION PEOPLE ARE UNABLE TO PROVE WHO THEY ARE.
+IDENTITY IS FOUNDATIONAL FOR POLITICAL, ECONOMIC, AND SOCIAL OPPORTUNITY, YET the WORLD BANK ESTIMATES THAT OVER 1 BILLION PEOPLE ARE UNABLE TO PROVE WHO THEY ARE.
 A digital identity that puts the individual at the center can provide political, economic, and social opportunity.

 A FUNDAMENTAL HUMAN RIGHT